-How to exclude or ignore certain mac addresses as a resourcekey
+How to exclude or ignore certain "mac address" values as resource keys on the NS

 In SMP 7, some computer resources are merging - sometimes into a single resource even though they have a different computer GUID.
 This may appear to be a shared guid issue but it is actually different.
 In this case, it is a 'shared mac address' issue.